peteroupc/html3dutil/doc/H3DU.Transform.md

 ### H3DU.Transform#multOrientation(angle, v, vy, vz) <a id='H3DU.Transform_H3DU.Transform_multOrientation'></a>

+<b>Deprecated: Use H3DU.Transform#multRotation instead.
+This method's name is inaccurate because orientations are not rotations.</b>

 Combines an object's current rotation with another rotation in the form of an angle and an axis of rotation.
 The combined rotation will have the